bridgecrew-perf6/coolstart/templates/default/pages/about.md

 ---
-layout: layouts/home.njk
+layout: layouts/home.pug
 title: Wassup!
 metaDesc: An 11ty starter deployed on Netlify
 # Make sure to use relative paths: the css folder is located in the root #
-pageStylesheets: ['/css/styles.css']
+stylesheets: ['/css/styles.css']
-pageScripts: ['/js/scripts.js']
+scripts: ['/js/scripts.js']
 hero_title: about page
 hero:
   image: img/hero-image.jpg